 But, it does incorporate some practical thinking.
 If you feel better with two snacks, then you should take the extra time to plan for those snacks.
 Or buy one out if you forget your afternoon snack.

-Or, if you know your next meal will be delayed, it means means eating another meal prior even if you’re not super hungry.
+Or, if you know your next meal will be delayed, it means eating another meal prior even if you’re not super hungry (more on practical hunger here).

 Intuitive eating is the idea of looking out for your body and trying to be as in tune with it as you can.
 And I’ll just tell you right off the bat – you won’t always be perfect.
 No one is because it doesn’t exist.